What subjects are included in an NLP Practitioner course?

 It’s not about creating a new version of yourself, but simply a better one.
 This way you can help your clients achieve by learning the basics of personal and professional development.

-Through mastering the basics of personal and professional development, you’ll meet the following goals:
+Through mastering the basics of personal and professional development, including techniques like the NLP timeline exercise, you’ll meet the following goals:

 - Your clients become happier